 Argentina central bank to use 'full force' to tame FX markets, source says

-BUENOS AIRES, July 19 (Reuters) - Argentina's central bank will use its "full force" to rationalize runaway demand for dollars and tame the country's volatile parallel foreign exchange markets, which have heated up due to tough capital controls, a bank source told Reuters on Monday.
+BUENOS AIRES (Reuters) - Argentina’s central bank will use its “full force” to rationalize runaway demand for dollars and tame the country’s volatile parallel foreign exchange markets, which have heated up due to tough capital controls, a bank source told Reuters on Monday.

 Earlier this month the bank tightened rules on companies accessing dollars in alternative foreign exchange markets, part of a bid to limit parallel trades where individuals and firms pay a steep premium for hard currency.